yosupCheon/mern-social-connect/README.md

-# Mern Social Connect (SNS) - MERN Stack Project
+# MERN Social Connect (SNS) - MERN Stack Project

 ## Project Overview

-Welcome to the Mern Social Connect (SNS) project!
-This README will provide you with an overview of what our project aims to achieve and the technologies we're using to build it.
+Welcome to the MERN Social Connect (SNS) project!
+This project is a social networking service developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
+It incorporates a range of fundamental and essential features commonly found in social networking platforms.

 ## Key Features (Work in Progress)